Custom Packaging

 Folding cartons are better for shelves and lighter products.
 They’re common for cosmetics, supplements, candles, and electronics accessories.
 A good folding carton can use SBS or CCNB depending on the finish and budget.
 If you need sharp print and crisp edges, SBS is usually the cleaner choice.
 If you need a more economical structure with decent print, CCNB can work well.
 I’ve seen brands pick the wrong paper grade because they wanted “premium” without defining premium.
 That word causes trouble.

 Rigid boxes are for premium presentation.
 Watches, gift sets, luxury skincare, and corporate kits often use them because the structure carries weight.
-Two-piece rigid boxes, book-style rigid boxes, and magnetic closure boxes all create a high-end feel.
+Two-piece rigid boxes, book-style rigid boxes, and Magnetic Closure Boxes all create a high-end feel.
 They also cost more, often $1.20 to $4.80 per unit depending on size, wrap paper, insert complexity, and order volume.
 If your margin can’t support that, don’t force it.
 Pretty does not pay freight.

 Custom bags work for retail carry-out, trade shows, and boutique stores.
 Paper bags with rope handles can be a smart brand touch if the customer walks out the door with the product in hand.
 If the bag needs to carry glass or heavy items, check the basis weight and handle reinforcement.
 I’ve watched a boutique use a thin bag for candles and then blame the supplier when the handles tore.
 The bag was not the problem.
 The spec was.